TheresNothingImportantHere/StateFarmClient-clone/README.md

 - **PlayerInfo** - displays added information about the player you're targeting.
 - **GameInfo** - displays extra game information.
 - **ShowStream** - detects & displays ongoing twitch streamers.
+- **MiniMap** - displays a minimap in the corner of the screen displaying the map around you
+  - **MiniMapZoom** - slider for how much the minimap should zoom in, up to 5
+  - **MiniMapSize** - slider to scale minimap size up to 5
 ## [](#chat-tab) Chat:
 - **InfiniHistory** - disables the default limiting of message history.
 - **HighlightTxt** - allows you to highlight text from the chat to copy somewhere else.
-- **Max Ingame** - the number of messages to show ingame (if unset, infinite history will cause issues)
+- **Max Ingame** - the number of chat messages to show ingame (if unset, infinite history will cause issues)
-- **ShowFiltered** - view messages that are caught by the game filter in red.
+- **ShowFiltered** - view messages that are caught by the game filter, highlighted in red.
 - **UnfilterNames** - see filtered people's real names, highlighed in the leaderboard.
 - **BypassFilter** - bypass naughty word game message filter!
 - **TallChat** - makes the chat text taller, appends a character to all sent messages.
-- **AntiAFK** - prevents you from automatically leaving the lobby.
+- **AntiAFK** - prevents you from automatically leaving the lobby while idle.
 - **Fake Message** - allows sending messages as MOD or SERVER (client sided only)
 	- **Send as**  - who to send fake message as
 	- **Refresh List** - refreshes list